 Crypto Tax India: Here's How Much You'll Pay in 2024

-• A 1% TDS is applicable to the transfer of VDAs.
-Exchanges may deduct this on a user's behalf, but for P2P trades or international exchanges, investors may need to deduct and deposit the 1% TDS themselves.
+A 1% TDS is applicable to the transfer of VDAs.
+Exchanges may deduct this on a user's behalf, but for P2P trades on international exchanges, investors may need to deduct and deposit the 1% TDS themselves.

-• You may also pay Income Tax at your individual slab rate for transactions like crypto mining or staking.
+You may pay Income Tax at your individual slab rate for transactions like crypto mining, airdrops, or staking.

 Is crypto taxed in India?